emmazzz/move-hackathon-tutorial/README.md

 The Move resource storage under each address is a map from types to values.
 (An observant reader might observe that this means each address can only have one value of each type.)
 This conveniently provides us a native mapping indexed by addresses.
-In our ERC20 module, we define the following `Balance` resource representing the number of ERC20 tokens each address holds:
+In our BasicCoin module, we define the following `Balance` resource representing the number of coins each address holds:

 ```